Glastonbury Festival: 1990s

-The festival returned in 1997 bigger than ever.
+The festival returned in 1997.
 This time there was major sponsorship from The Guardian and the BBC, who had taken over televising the event from Channel 4.
 This was also the year of the mud, with the site suffering severe rainfalls which turned the entire site into a muddy bog.
-However those who stayed for the festival were treated to many memorable performances, including Radiohead's headlining Pyramid Stage set on the Saturday which is said to be one of the greatest ever Glastonbury performances.
+However, those who stayed for the festival were treated to many memorable performances, including Radiohead's headlining Pyramid Stage set on the Saturday which is said to be one of the greatest ever Glastonbury performances.
 The live recording of "Paranoid Android" from this performance, as well as others such as "The Day Before Yesterday's Man" by The Supernaturals, were released on a BBC CD entitled Mud For It.

 In 1998 the festival was once again struck with severe floods and storms, and again some festival goers departed early – but those who stayed were treated to performances from acts such as Pulp, Robbie Williams and Blur.
-Tony Bennett, however, overcame the messy environment in an immaculate white suit and tie.
+Tony Bennett, however, overcame the messy environment in an immaculate, blue lounge suit and tie.
 1998 was also the first year that attendance officially broke the 100,000 mark.

 Another hot dry year was recorded in 1999, much to the relief of organisers and festival goers.
 The festival was again overcrowded due to fence-jumpers, but this would not prove to be a major problem until the following year, when an additional 100,000 people gatecrashed the site, increasing the attendance to an estimated 250,000 people total.
 The 1999 festival is also remembered for the Manic Street Preachers requesting and being given their own backstage toilets; however, it was revealed by the band that this was a joke – the "reserved" sign on the toilet was not at the authorisation of the management.

+Speaking to the BBC in 2024, Michael Eavis' daughter Emily explained that her parents always planned to close the festival when they reached retirement age, with many of the festivals in the 1990s being "the last one".
+The death of Michael Eavis' wife Jean in 1999 persuaded him to continue organising the festival.